the94air/simplogin/README.md

 ```
 $ composer update
 ```
-4. Add your CSRF configuration in `vendor/owasp/csrf-protector-php/libs/config.sample.php` you may use my configuration in the root of this project.
+4. Add your CSRF configuration in `vendor/owasp/csrf-protector-php/libs/config.sample.php` and rename it to `config.php` you may use my configuration in the root of this project.
 [More about the CSRF configuration](https://github.com/mebjas/CSRF-Protector-PHP/wiki/Configurations)

 ## Always remember